linomp/linomp/README.md

 Some facts about me and why I program:

-- I started in [Computational Mechanics](https://drive.google.com/file/d/1fj_NyQCMNPLJ5OtAql2qc3FKChcwu_mV/view), amazed by Matlab during my bachelor's studies at USFQ (Ecuador).
+- I started in [Computational Mechanics](https://drive.google.com/file/d/1fj_NyQCMNPLJ5OtAql2qc3FKChcwu_mV/view) during my bachelor's studies at USFQ (Ecuador).

 - Then I learned OOP making 2D games with Processing in prof. Mark Bueno's class.

-- I went on to take courses from my University's Computer Science department, while majoring in Mechanical Engineering.
+- I went on to take Computer Science courses (declared a minor), while majoring in Mechanical Engineering.

-- In 2018 I did an internship for a company in Manta (my city), learned about their production challenges and heard the term "Industry 4.0" for the first time.
+- In 2018 during an internship in Manta (my city), I learned about production-line challenges and heard the term "Industry 4.0" for the first time.

 - In that period I also took up Android (native, Java) and web applications (MERN stack).